Dec 25, 2025: Koil Alwar Tirumanjanam at Govindarajaswamy Temple for Vaikuntha Ekadasi

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Koil Alwar Tirumanjanam is a temple-wide purification ritual at Sri Govindaraja Swamy Temple in Tirupati on December 25, 2025, from 7 a.m. to 9 a.m., as a prelude to Vaikuntha Ekadasi on December 30, 2025.
-The ritual renews sanctity across the temple complex through structured cleansing with a traditional Parimalam mixture.
+Koil Alwar Tirumanjanam will be observed at Sri Govindaraja Swamy Temple in Tirupati on December 25, 2025, from 7 a.m. to 9 a.m.
+It comes before Vaikuntha Ekadasi, which is noted for December 30, 2025.

-Who administers the Govindaraja Swamy Temple?
+Who administers the temple event at Sri Govindaraja Swamy Temple?